 Adding a Generator to a Travel Trailer

 If you are looking to add a generator to your travel trailer then look no further than Mod Your RV.
 Their website has dozens of DIY modification you can do to your travel trailer.
-Adding a generator is explained right here.
+Adding a generator is explained in this article by Mod My RV right here.

 Another option you may have is to optionally order your dealer to prep your travel trailer for a generator.
 This will involve running all the necessary wiring, installing a transfer switch, and install all of the needed outlets for a proper connection.
 This will cost you extra but it is probably worth it in the long run.